-Precise measurements of mixing and {\em CPV} parameters in $D^{0}\rightarrow K_{S}^{0}\pi^{+}\pi^{-}$ decay are performed using 5.4 fb$^{-1}$ data sample collected by LHCb from 2016-2018~\cite{massdifference}.
-This analysis is Dalitz plot and time-dependent and the mixing parameters are determined using the {\em bin-flip} method \cite{binflip}.
-The results obtained for $x$, $y$, $|q/p|$ and $\phi$ are
+A precise measurement of mixing and {\em CP}-violation parameters in $D^{0}\rightarrow K_{S}^{0}\pi^{+}\pi^{-}$ decay is performed using 5.4 fb$^{-1}$ data sample collected by LHCb from 2016 to 2018~\cite{massdifference}.
+This analysis is Dalitz-plot and time dependent and the mixing parameters are determined using the {\em bin-flip} method.\cite{binflip} The results obtained for $x$, $y$, $|q/p|$ and $\phi$ are

-The mixing parameter $x$ is found to be a non-zero value with a significance greater than 7$\sigma$ being the first observation of the mass difference in a $D^{0}$ system.
+The value of the mixing parameter $x$ is found to be incompatible with zero with a significance greater than 7 standard deviations.
+This is the first observation of the mass difference of the charm neutral-meson eigenstates.
 All results are consistent with {\em CP} symmetry and improve the knowledge of mixing-induced {\em CPV} in the charm sector.